Software-Reengineering/RePatch/README.md

 The data from the integration pipeline will be stored in the database, `refactoring_aware_integration_repatch`. `RePatch` will create the database if it does not already exist.
 Finally, use the scripts in `analysis` directory to get tables and plots from the data.

 ## Reproducing the Results in the Paper
 Use the refactoring aware patch integration dump found [here](database-dump) to populate the `refactoring_aware_integration` database.
-Once the database is populated, you can use the SQL scripts provide in `script` directory of this project.
-We provide SQL scripts, `CSV` files and notebook to support reproduciblity of the results reported in the paper.
-This can be found in the `analysis` directory.
-If you want to regenerate the CSV files, setup and populate the database with the data provide in `database-dump` directory.
+Once the database is populated, we provide SQL scripts, `CSV` files and notebook to support reproduciblity of the results reported in the paper.
+This can be found in the `analysis` directory and also detailed in each research question below.
+If you want to regenerate the CSV files, setup and populate the database with the data provide in `database-dump` directory, and run each of the SQL query below. *For easy of use, we recommend using MySQL Workbench or any MySQL DBMS client of your choice*.

 #### RQ1: How often do source variant bug-fix patches fail to apply cleanly to target variants using Git’s cherry-pick?
 This SQL query provides a summary of merge outcomes for each project fork in the dataset (**See TABLE II in the paper**).
 It joins the `project` and `patch` tables from the `refactoring_aware_integration` schema to aggregate merge statistics per fork, identified by `fork_name` and `fork_url`.
 For each fork, it calculates the total number of merge operations (`MO`), and classifies them as either successful (`Passed`) or conflicting (`Failed`) based on the `is_conflicting` flag.
 The results are ordered in descending order by the number of merge operations, highlighting the most actively evaluated forks.